 Though a crown offers many benefits, some patients may feel nervous about undergoing dental work.
 Knowing what to expect from your treatment can make you feel more at ease in the dentist’s chair.
 To relieve any lingering dental fear, Dr. Sahil Goyal, a dentist serving patients in Columbia, MD, outlines each step of the dental crown procedure.

 Evaluating Oral Health

-Before pursuing restorative dental work with a crown, your dentist will first want to examine your smile.
+Before pursuing restorative dental work with a crown, your dentist will first want to look at your smile.
 They will check that you do not need additional treatment, such as cavity removal or root canal therapy, before the final placement of a crown.
-The dentist will also thoroughly examine the tooth to ensure that a dental crown is the best method of achieving your oral health goals.
+The dentist will also thoroughly examine the tooth.
+This will ensure that a dental crown is the best method of achieving your oral health goals.

 Preparing Tooth Enamel

 You can receive a local anesthetic to numb the area and alleviate potential discomfort during this process.
-Your dentist can provide you with a temporary crown to protect your vulnerable tooth as your permanent cap is being made.
+Your dentist can provide you with a temporary crown to protect your vulnerable tooth as they make your permanent cap.

 Taking Impressions of Your Smile